 To start and stop Bitbucket Server manually when running as a service on Windows

 Start and stop the Bitbucket Server service from the services console, on Windows.
 Ensure you start both the

 <Bitbucket Server installation directory>.
 These link to the

 Start Bitbucket Data Center

-For Bitbucket Data Center, the remote Elasticsearch instance must be started separately.
-It is a requirement of the Bitbucket Data Center setup that you have only one remote Elasticsearch instance for your entire cluster, as described on Installing Bitbucket Data Center.
-To start (or restart) a remote Elasticsearch instance, see Elasticsearch documentation for specific instructions.
+For Bitbucket Data Center, the remote search server must be started separately.
+It is a requirement of the Bitbucket Data Center setup that you have only one remote search server for your entire cluster, as described on Installing Bitbucket Data Center.
+To start (or restart) a remote search server, see the search server documentation for specific instructions.

-To start Bitbucket Data Center (does not start Bitbucket's bundled Elasticsearch instance)
+To start Bitbucket Data Center (does not start Bitbucket's bundled search server)